-TLDR: Balancing demanding user needs, stakeholder expectations, and tight tech constraints is a challenge of every Lead UX.
+TLDR: Balancing demanding user needs, stakeholder expectations, and tight tech constraints is a challenge for every Lead UX.
 This project was no different.
 Read on to learn how to to seize opportunities to not only deliver, but also showcase key roadmap features, an improved overall experience, true to the Agile spirit.

 A Sneak Peek